tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Tell the class that though we highlighted particular metrics for each of these examples, it is always beneficial to look at the confusion matrix and all the metrics to understand the strengths and weaknesses of any particular model, even if some may be more useful than others for any given data.

-## 5. Instructor Do: Imbalanced Data
+### 5. Instructor Do: Imbalanced Data (5 min)

 Continue in the slides to the imbalanced data slide.

 * Imbalanced data describes cases when one or more classes in the data is much more or less frequent than the other class(es).
-We will be working with binary (two class) classifcation tasks for simplicity, but imbalanced data is a problem in multi-class tasks as well.
+We will be working with binary (two class) classification tasks for simplicity, but imbalanced data is a problem in multi-class tasks as well.

 * Imbalanced data is problematic for two main reasons.
 First, it can cause your model to be biased towards the majority class.
 Basically, the model will be better at predicting the majority class compared to the minority class because model fitting algorithms are designed to minimize the number of total incorrect classifications.
 For a concrete example, imagine a data set with two classes A and B. There are 100 instances of A in the training sample, and only 10 instances of B. Imagine a naive model that always picks A. If the data were perfectly balanced, this would result in an accuracy of 50%.
 However, because this data is imbalanced, this naive model would achieve an accuracy of 100/110, or over 90%!
 If the two classes are not easily separable, the resulting model will lean towards the naive model and be much better at predicting the majority class than the minority class.